-A PFA protects you by prohibiting further abuse and, in many cases, limiting or prohibiting direct or indirect contact (including phone calls, messaging/texting and various third parties) from the abuser.
-It can temporarily give you possession of a home, keeping the abuser from accessing the home.
+A PFA protects you by prohibiting further abuse and, in many cases, limiting or prohibiting direct or indirect contact (including phone calls, messaging/texting, and third parties' messages) from the abuser.
+It can temporarily give you possession of a home, denying the abuser access to the home.
 It can also require the abuser to surrender any firearms to the sheriff’s department and forbid the purchase of new firearms.
 Where appropriate, it can also give you temporary custody of your children.

 A PFA can offer protection to your children by giving you temporary custody of your children or, if they are also victims of abuse, in the same way it protects you.

 Alternatives to the PFA

 Similar orders to PFAs include PSV (Protection from Sexual Violence) and PFI (Protection from Intimidation) orders.
 PSVs protect adults and minors who are victims of sexual offenses while PFIs protect minors from intimidation or harassment by adults.
 The main difference between PSVs, PFIs and PFAs are that PSVs and PFIs don’t require the same relationship to the abuser as the PFA does.